RobertCraigie/prisma-client-py/docs/index.md

 ## What is Prisma Client Python?

-Prisma Client Python is an unofficial implementation of [Prisma](https://github.com/prisma/prisma) which is a **next-generation ORM** that comes  bundled with tools such as [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate) which make working with databases as easy as possible.
+Prisma Client Python is an unofficial implementation of [Prisma](https://github.com/prisma/prisma) which is a **next-generation ORM** that comes  bundled with tools, such as [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate), which make working with databases as easy as possible.

 Prisma Client Python can be used in *any* Python backend application.
 This can be a REST API, a GraphQL API or *anything* else that needs a database.